Ziggeo/ZiggeoPhpSdk/README.md

 - skip: *Skip the first [n] entries.*
 - reverse: *Reverse the order in which videos are returned.*
 - states: *Filter videos by state*
-- tags: *Filter the search result to certain tags*
+- tags: *Filter the search result to certain tags, encoded as a comma-separated string*

 #### Get